Last Updated on July 24, 2024 by Happily Ever Park Hoppers

 Stacking an Individual Lightning Lane & a Genie+ Lightning Lane

-After paying and using Disney Genie+ for all three of our park days and one Individual Lightning Lane attraction; I hands down would pay for it again.
-We are all about maximizing our time while in the parks and would rather pay to wait in any standby line over 30 minutes (Disney Snobs remember 😉 ).
+We are all about maximizing our time while in the parks and would rather pay, than wait in any standby line over 30 minutes.
 Spending less time in standby lines allows us to not only ride more rides, but allows us to walk around at a slower pace and really take in all the fun and unique detail each section of the parks.

 A couple suggestions I have are, if you can help it.
 Go during the middle of the week.
 The weekend was significantly busier than it was during the week and the return times were a lot further out than what we had seen on Tuesday versus Saturday.
-If you’re wanting to limit your spending or just don’t want to drop $15 a person for multiple days, purchase Disney Genie+ for one park day.
+The price for Disney Genie+ is also cheaper during the week than it is on the weekends.
 Opting to purchase Disney Genie+ on a weekday can potentially mean the return times will be a lot closer to the time of selection.
 And you will be able to ride more rides than on the weekend.
 Or only purchase Disney Genie+ on a weekend day knowing that the standby waits are going to be very long; and use your weekday park visit to wait in the standby lines when the waits during the week are typically shorter than on the weekend.
-And remember that you do not have to stick with Lightning Lane selections just for the park that you have a park reservation (if you have a park hopper).

 If you have a specific question regarding Disney Genie+ and Lightning Lanes that I didn’t address in this post, please drop a comment below and I will get back to you.